agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Connections that further NGO opportunities: 4.5/10

-- Connections that further DS in NL for earning to give: 5.5/10
+- Connections that further DS in NL for ETG: 5.5/10

-- Connections that further DS in US for earning to give: 5.5/10
+- Connections that further DS in US for ETG: 5.5/10

 **Credentials**